4 Foods and Herbs for Winter Wellness

 blog post four foods herbs for winter wellness jennifer raye

-During the cold winter months yin energies draw inwards – with winter comes quiet, hibernation, storage, and rest.
-Then, in late winter yang starts to increase as the days get longer once again.
+During the cold winter months, yin energies draw inwards – with winter comes quiet, hibernation, storage, and rest.
+Then, in late winter, yang starts to increase again as the days get longer.
 This change occurs slowly at first, but as it happens, heavy accumulation starts to “melt” in the body.
-Because of this, the late winter season can bring a tendency towards congestion, and excess mucus.
+As a result, the late winter season can lead to a tendency towards congestion and excess mucus.
 In Ayurveda, we say “kapha” is increasing.

 During winter, we should build Kidney Qi (especially Kidney Yang).
-We should warm the body, and focus on moving Qi to reduce congestion.
-To encourage these energetics, you can use specific herbs and foods that are warming and pungent.
+We should warm the body and focus on moving Qi to reduce congestion.
+To encourage these energetics, consider using warming, pungent herbs and foods.

-Below you’ll find four foods and herbs (and some recipes), to add to your kitchen medicine this time of year!
-These remedies will help maintain good health in winter, and protect your body from seasonal sickness.
+Below you’ll find four foods and herbs (and some recipes) to add to your kitchen medicine this time of year!
+These remedies will help maintain good health during winter and protect your body from seasonal illnesses.

 Black Sesame Seeds (Hei Zhi Ma)

-According to Traditional Chinese Medicine, the winter is the season of the water element.
-It is related to the Kidney meridian, and the deepest essence of the body Jing.
+According to Traditional Chinese Medicine, winter is the season of the water element.
+It is related to the Kidney meridian and the deepest essence of the body, Jing.
 Black sesame helps to build Kidney Qi and support the Jing essence.
-It is also rich in iron, calcium, and magnesium, making it a wonderful food to support the deep life force within.
-Try the sesame milk below as a way to incorporate black sesame into your daily late winter diet.
+It is also rich in iron, calcium, and magnesium, making it an excellent food to support the deep life force within.
+Try the sesame milk below to incorporate black sesame into your daily late-winter diet.

 BLACK SESAME MILK

-• In a bowl add 1.5 cups black sesame seeds and soak in warm water for about 30 min.
+• In a bowl, add 1.5 cups of black sesame seeds and soak in warm water for about 30 min.

-• Drain soak water, then blend on high with 8 cups water, and 2 medjool dates.
+• Drain the soaking water, then blend on high with 8 cups of water and 2 Medjool dates.

 • Strain through a nut milk bag and store in a sealed jar (use the pulp in smoothies or baking).